 Furthermore, outline a robust marketing strategy that emphasizes both your digital presence — such as a business website or social media campaigns — and local physical engagements like community fairs or sponsorships, helping ensure a well-rounded outreach to potential clients.

 If needed, register your business in your state.
 Before picking up the brush, ensure your business is legally set up if you’re starting a formal business entity like a limited liability company (LLC) or corporation.
-A catchy business name is vital, but check state regulations to ensure it’s acceptable and distinguishable from existing entities.
+A catchy business name checker is vital, but check state regulations to ensure it’s acceptable and distinguishable from existing entities.
 It’s also helpful to check that there’s an available, matching domain name to help you establish your online presence.
 The same goes for social media handles.

 Then, decide on your business structure.
-While sole proprietorships (What is a Sole Proprietorship) and partnerships are easy to set up (they don’t require registration with the state), they don’t offer personal asset protection through limited personal liability (see definition).
+While sole proprietorships (What is a Sole Proprietorship) and general partnerships are easy to set up (they don’t require registration with the state), they don’t offer personal asset protection through limited personal liability (see definition).
 On the other hand, an LLC or corporation definition, though demanding more in terms of paperwork and fees, typically provides that much-needed legal separation between personal and business assets.
 However, they require you to register your business entity with your state.

 If you’re not sure which business structure to start, we highly recommend consulting with a business attorney in your state.
 They’ll help you evaluate which legal structure is the best fit for your needs.